 The Battleship Missouri, the Pacific Aviation Museum and the USS Oklahoma Memorial are all located on Ford Island.
 Your Passport ticket includes round-trip shuttle service to the island.

 The USS Missouri was the last battleship commissioned by the US Navy, and was the site of the Japanese surrender ending World War II.
 Today, she is a museum ship at Pearl Harbor open for exploration.
-There are three options for visiting the Mighty Mo: an Acoustiguide audio tour, a self-paced tour, or a 35-minute guided tour.
+There are three options for visiting the Mighty Mo: a self-paced tour, or a 35-minute guided tour.

 The USS Oklahoma Memorial